 "Yes."
 Yay-us.
 She had to do better than this.
-"Do you know, is Maestro Kraychik here yet?"
+Pulling the shreds of her dignity around her, she said as politely as she could, "Do you know, is Maestro Kraychek here yet?"

 He laughed.
 "That's me.
 Please call me Sam."
 He held out his hand.

 Oh.
 Oh, dear.
 Jeannette shifted her grip on her music to return the handshake.
 Her jaw opened like a puppet's on a string.
 "So nice to meet you."
 Nahs.
 Yew.
+For pity's sake.
 "My name is Jeannette Reilly."

 "My accompanist!"
-He wasn't a Richmonder either, she realized.
+Jeannette realized he wasn't a Richmonder either.
 His accent put him from somewhere up north.
 "It's great to meet you," he said.
 "I was so glad somebody responded to my ad."